vtexdocs/help-center-content/docs/faq/en/what-is-an-account-for-vtex-io.md

 ---
-title: What is an account for VTEX IO?
+title: 'What is an account for VTEX IO?'
 id: u8aHpJFx2oOMyqUQEWSYU
 status: DRAFT
 createdAt: 2018-02-21T22:25:33.968Z